SonuAndSuchi/SonuWedsSuchi/README.md

 # Wedding Website
-A beautiful wedding website that I created for one of my client.
+A beautiful wedding website that I created for one of my brother's weddings (client).

 # Getting Started